-Middle School: In middle school, traditional bioscience education lacks the real-world context, hands-on engagement and early career information needed to inspire budding scientists.
+Middle School: In middle school, traditional bioscience education may lack the real-world context, hands-on engagement and early career information needed to inspire budding scientists.

 Consequence: Students lose interest in bioscience education and discount bioscience careers.

-High School: In high school, traditional bioscience education lacks the real-world exposure, advanced practical skills and career education needed to plan for college and future employment.
+High School: In high school, bioscience education typically lacks the real-world exposure, advanced practical skills and career education students need to plan for college and future employment.